-Because occupations involving physical labor dominate the local economy, Ozona is generally considered to be a blue-collar town.
-35.97% of the Ozona workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Ozona is a blue-collar town, with 35.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ozona is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Ozona who work in teaching (17.61%), management occupations (15.90%), and food service (12.46%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Ozona has relatively fewer families with younger children, and/or college students.
 Combined, this makes Ozona a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.